7. The [SimuPaie] application – version 3 – 3-tier architecture with NHibernate

 // list of all employee identities

-// a specific employee with their benefits
+// an individual employee with benefits

 // list of all contributions